ren276/ren276/README.md

 ### <div align="center">I'm Sandesh, a web developer👨‍💻 and an enthusiatic competitive programmer</div>

-- 🔭 I’m currently working on an Angular project
+- 🔭 I’m currently working on an DSA

-- 🌱 I’m currently learning Angular and DSA
+- 🌱 I’m currently learning DSA

 - ❓ Ask me about anything related to web development and related technologies